 STRIDE Pre-Orientation Experience

-First-year students of color are invited to register for the STRIDE Pre-Orientation Experience which takes places four days before New Student Orientation.
+First-year students of color are invited to register for the STRIDE Pre-Orientation Experience which takes place before New Student Orientation.
 The Pre-Orientation Experience strives to be an inclusive opportunity for first-year and transfer students of color and their families to build relationships with Davidson College students, faculty and staff while also engaging with vital campus resources that will support their transition to college.
-Students and their families begin their experience by moving into their residence hall early and then attend a welcome dinner featuring remarks from President Carol Quillen.
-Families are also invited to a private question and answer session with senior administrators, the STRIDE director, and affiliated professors.

-The hallmark of the STRIDE Pre-Orientation Experience is a two-day, off-site retreat experience.
-Facilitated by the STRIDE Director and a Davidson College alumni, students participate in experiential activities and dialogues to help them establish a foundation towards academic and social success on campus.
+The STRIDE Pre-Orientation Experience, facilitated by the STRIDE Director and a Davidson College alumni, allows students to participate in experiential activities and dialogues to help them establish a foundation towards academic and social success on campus.
 Students are assigned to small group cohorts lead by student peer leaders that offer them direct support and encouragement throughout the retreat.
-Lastly, students have an opportunity to explore the Uptown Charlotte area to introduce them to the area’s events and resources.

 While the program is offered at no additional cost to students, registration is required and space is limited.